Romanas Chodakauskas: Jelgava Gymnasium

 Romanas went to school at Jelgava Gymnasium.
 He probably started in 1895, as gymnasiums only accepted new pupils up to the age of twelve.
 He stayed on until he graduated.

 His two sisters also went to gymnasium in Jelgava.
-When Sofija and Jadvyga were studying, their mother Marija-Johana, spent a few years in a rented apartment in Jelgava with the girls.
+When Sofija and Jadvyga were studying, their mother Marija-Johana spent a few years in a rented apartment in Jelgava with the girls.
 Romanas’ brother Tadas, also lived with them.

 Kharkiv University

 Romanas studied law at V. N. Karazin Kharkiv National University in Kharkiv.
 Kharkiv University was one of the major universities in the Russian Empire at the time.
 He graduated in 1912.

 Vilnius

-Romanas returned to Lithuania and settling in Vilnius.
-On December 16, 1913, he married Janina Turaitė-Jacunskiėne (b.1884) in the Lithuanian Evangelical Reformed Church (Pylimo gatvė 18, Vilnius).
+Romanas returned to Lithuania and settled in Vilnius.
+On December 16 1913, he married Janina Turaitė-Jacunskiėne (b.1884) in the Lithuanian Evangelical Reformed Church (Pylimo gatvė 18, Vilnius).
 On August 20, 1914, Romanas’ first child, Miroslavas (1914-1952) was born at Topolis, Kupiškis region, Lithuania, the home of his wife's parents.